VijayaBasireddy10/Miniproject-cdk/README.md

 - **API Gateway**: No actual REST API endpoints or integration with backend services
 - **Authentication (Cognito)**: No user login or identity management system
 - **Authorization (Authorizer Lambda)**: No permission checking for API requests
-- **Postman collections**: No API documentation or testing collections
 - **DynamoDB/RDS databases**: Database schema and infrastructure for data persistence
 - **S3 storage**: No file storage for designs or assets
 - **Monitoring & Logging**: Missing CloudWatch, X-Ray, and observability setup